alvarogarcia7/blog_source/content/blog/2017-03-01-self-study.markdown

 Boo-boo: a one-off, small failure.
 Usually shrugged as a small defect
 Blunder: a one-off, big failure.
 Can kill a career

+About the cost of software, he mentions that many managers are not willing to pay the price of almost defect-free software and that this level of quality is not required in every project.
+This idea is similar to the one 'Testing every part is akin to reading every letter on the newspaper: one parts are more important than other'.

+This interview talks about similar topics than 'Why programs fail', especially about the definition.

 Tags: podcast, gerald-weinberg, quality, interview, manager, software-quality, definition, fault, failure, boo-boo, blunder, project-mercury